Yellen's encore: Lending economic heft to Biden's virus plan | Taiwan News | 2021/02/27

 Sperling worked with Yellen during the Clinton administration when she was chair of the Council of Economic Advisers, a post that focuses on research.
 But for all the seriousness of the equations and charts, Yellen was game for indulging in some silliness.

-Sperling remembered one morning in 1999 when the monthly jobs report was particularly strong and Yellen was debating how to describe it at a meeting of senior White House officials without resorting to cliches.
+Sperling remembered one morning in 1999 when Yellen was debating how to describe a strong monthly jobs report at a meeting of senior White House officials.
+Sperling suggested that the pair do a little hallelujah dance.
+And they did.

-Sperling suggested that the pair just push back their chairs and do a little hallelujah dance.
-So they did.
-Sperling recalls that White House press secretary Joe Lockhart later opined that Gene Sperling was not exactly Gene Kelly and Janet Yellen not quite Janet Jackson.

-Yellen received her doctorate from Yale University when few women were becoming economists.
-She came to believe in treating the “whole patient” of the economy, a concept borrowed from her father, a medical doctor in Brooklyn.
-There were simply parts of life that could be missed by major economic numbers, she felt.

-One of her most prominent papers co-written with her husband was about how generous pay for a babysitter revealed how wages can motivate workers and increase productivity.
-Her son, Robert, is now an economics professor in Britain.

-For a woman often perceived to be standing alone, Yellen has been part of a team since her time at the Fed.
+For a woman often perceived to be standing alone, Yellen has long been part of a team since her time at the Fed.
 She meets frequently with Biden, participates in daily White House senior staff meetings and speaks with Deese several times a week.
-Biden's team will be fleshed out with Cecilia Rouse, nominated to chair the Council of Economic Advisers, and the incoming director of the Office of Management and Budget.
-Biden has nominated Neera Tanden for the job, but her prospects are grim in the Senate.

 “She’s not antibusiness, not anti-Wall Street," said Claudia Sahm, a former Fed staff economist.
 “But she has brought workers and employment front and center.”